 @CHURCH is a quick drafting game centered around the theme of lifelong Christian formation.
 The 36-card deck is divided into five colors that represent five life stages: (childhood, adolescence, young adulthood, adulthood and older adulthood).
 Each life stage consists of seven cards: six cards with symbols representing different Christian practices and one Partner card (with an animal) representing one of the five Partner Associations connected to the ministry of the Office of Christian Formation at the Presbyterian Mission Agency.
+Contact Stephanie.Fritz@pcusa.org to have your sets playing cards mailed to you.

 @CHURCH plays on a basic level (just as a game) and an advanced play level (that uses the practice symbols).
 Additionally, the game also includes a card with discussion questions that can be used to generate conversation about the church.